-If you’re self-isolating or practicing social distancing, the thought of staying healthy and losing weight might not be at the forefront of your mind.
+If you’re in lockdown or practicing social distancing, the thought of staying healthy and losing weight might not be at the forefront of your mind.
 But during a time like this, maintaining a healthy lifestyle, including proper diet, exercise and sleep, is crucial.

-To help you achieve the 2020 goals you made only months ago, we’ve put together 7 ways to stay focused on your weight loss goals during self-isolation.
+We’ve put together 7 ways to stay focused on your weight loss goals during lockdown.

 Make sure you fill your plate with as many fresh vegetables and fruit as you have available.
 This will ensure you get all the different vitamins and minerals that your body and immune system requires to work well, and it will also fill you up.

 If you have a lot of fresh food that you are worried might go off before you can get to it, simply chop everything up and pop in the freezer to ensure you have an endless supply of nutritious food!

 RELATED: Can I boost my immune system through diet?

 You may not have all the ingredients that you want or are used to cooking with, but that’s okay.
 Now is the time to get creative.
 Do you have pasta sauce, but no pasta?
 Maybe you have a zucchini and could make zoodles, or maybe you have canned beans to make a chilli.
 Do you have wraps, cheese and a load of random vegetables sitting in the crisper?
 Perfect, pizza is now on the menu!

 Think outside the box and consider challenging your friends and family to help you think of creative ways to use up your ingredients.
 There are even websites where you can enter what ingredients you have, and they will return a recipe suggestion.